 Image – ChatGPT generated phishing messages from a test by Reddit user Jonathan Todd

 See the rest of Todd's thread for additional results of his test.

 Researchers at Check Point recently came across a thread on the dark web titled, “ChatGPT – Benefits of Malware,” where someone claimed they developed basic infostealer code with the bot.
 Researchers tested and confirmed this claim was true.
 This suggests that ChatGPT could give script kiddies and other “newbies” a boost when it comes to creating malicious code, by requiring lesser technical skills than they might otherwise need.

 If you are still wondering what the future holds for ChatGPT and cybersecurity, you are not alone.
+Recent BlackBerry research found that IT Leaders Predict ChatGPT-Enabled Cyberattacks Are Imminent.
 We can expect the bot to get smarter and more powerful, as users figure out how to structure their queries for maximum results.
 And like other AI models, practice makes perfect: The longer the bot is in operation — and the more cyber-related queries and content it encounters — the more adept it will likely become.

 To test how far the chatbot has progressed, just ask it.
 For example, programmer @devisasari says he wrote a prompt that asks the AI bot to act like a “cybersecurity specialist.”
 Anyone who wants to see the result can copy and paste the following text into a chat session with ChatGPT to initiate this dialog:

 “I want you to act as a cyber security specialist.
 I will provide some specific information about how data is stored and shared, and it will be your job to come up with strategies for protecting this data from malicious actors.
 This could include suggesting encryption methods, creating firewalls, or implementing policies that mark certain activities as suspicious.
 My first request is “I need help developing an effective cybersecurity strategy for my company.”